zarr-developers/zarr-python/docs/tutorial.rst

     >>> store = zarr.storage.FSStore(url=f"zip::{s3_path}",  mode="r")

-Note that this is intended for a read-only data source.
-However, this can be especially useful if you have a very large ``.zarr.zip`` file on s3 and only need to access a small portion of it.
+This can be especially useful if you have a very large ``.zarr.zip`` file on s3 and only need to access a small portion of it.

 Consolidating metadata
 ~~~~~~~~~~~~~~~~~~~~~~